tauri-apps/plugins-workspace/plugins/sql/README.md

 const db = await Database.load("sqlite:mydatabase.db");
 ```

-Ensure that the migrations are defined in the correct order and are idempotent (safe to run multiple times).
+Ensure that the migrations are defined in the correct order and are safe to run multiple times.

 ### Migration Management